MicrosoftDocs/architecture-center/docs/guide/data/monitor-apache-nifi-monitofi-content.md

 [MonitoFi][MonitoFi] is a tool that monitors the health and performance of [Apache NiFi][Apache NiFi] clusters.
-When you run [NiFi on Azure][Apache NiFi on Azure], MonitoFi provides the following information:
+When you run [NiFi on Azure][Apache NiFi on Azure] and use MonitoFi:

 - MonitoFi dashboards display historic information on the state of NiFi clusters.
-- Real-time notifications alert users when MonitoFi detects anomalies in clusters.
+- Real-time notifications alert users when anomalies are detected in clusters.

 MonitoFi runs in a [Docker][Docker] container, separately from NiFi.
 Azure Container Registry and Azure Container Instances manage and run the container images.
 Other architecture components include: